Make your kid's birthday the talk of the block!

-Kids love games and prizes, and you can give them both using a carnival themed birthday party.
-Send invitation in the form of old-time handbills.
+Kids love games and prizes and you can give them both using a carnival themed birthday party.
+Send invitations in the form of old-time handbills.
 Set up games like ring toss, lawn bowling, balloon breaking and a fishpond.
 Have small prizes on hand to give out (even if a kid’s performance is less than stellar).
 Serve hot dogs, chips, soda and popsicles and even consider having a side show with silly attractions like wild animals (the family pets), a gypsy fortune teller (mom in a costume with a crystal ball), and amazing stunts (let the kids do tricks like cartwheels and somersaults).

 Collect some large boxes from local grocery and big box stores.
 Have markers and other craft supplies in hand.
 Invite kids to a "drive in" and let them create cardboard "cars."
 Put on the birthday kid’s favorite movie and serve popcorn, candy, nachos and other movie snacks.
 Make invitations that look like movie tickets.
 Give out prize bags with movie themed goodies in them and let the kids finish off the party by “driving” their cars around the yard for their parents.